In This Issue

 - Natural Reflections by Ted Fauceglia

 - Fly Tyer® by Scott Sanchez

-BACK COVER: Casting through the early morning fog.
+BACK COVER: A brook trout’s brilliant colors.
 Photo by Isaias Miciu.